You have the right to a fast appeal if you think your services are ending too soon from one of these facilities:

 - Information on your right to get a detailed notice about why your covered services are ending

-- Your right to a fast appeal and information on how to contact the QIO in your state to request a fast appeal
+- Your right to a fast appeal and information on how to contact the Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) in your state to request a fast appeal

-How do you ask for a fast appeal?
+How do I ask for a fast appeal?

-Ask the QIO for a fast appeal no later than noon of the day before your Medicare-covered services end.
-Follow the instructions on the "Notice of Medicare Provider Non-Coverage."
+Ask the BFCC-QIO for a fast appeal no later than noon of the first day after the day you get the "Notice of Medicare Non-Coverage."
+Follow the instructions on the termination notice.

-When the QIO gets your request, it will notify the provider.
-Then, by the end of the day that the provider gets the notice from the QIO, the provider will give you a "Detailed Explanation of Non-Coverage."
+When the BFCC-QIO gets your request, it will notify the provider.
+Then, by the end of the day that the provider gets the notice from the BFCC-QIO, the provider will give you a "Detailed Explanation of Non-Coverage."
 The notice will include:

 - Why your services will no longer be covered